NCMEC Report Integration

 Require Enrichment for All Reports

-You can toggle the NCMEC Enrichment Required checkbox to make enrichment mandatory for an application.
+You can toggle the NCMEC Enrichment Required checkbox to make enrichment mandatory for all reports.

-If this box is checked and the reporter does not provide an enrichment URL, the NCMEC report will be blocked and returned to the Review Feed with the error: This application settings require a NCMEC enrichment url to be set to submit reports
+If this box is checked and an admin has not provided an enrichment URL, all NCMEC reports will be blocked and returned to the Review Feed with the error: This application settings require a NCMEC enrichment url to be set to submit reports.

 - If this box is checked and the enrichment call fails (after 3 retries), the NCMEC report will also be blocked (details below).